intercom/intercom-react-native/README.md

 - Open `ios/AppDelegate.m` then add below code:

-- At the top of file add the following, replacing `apiKey` and `appId` which can be found in your [workspace settings](https://app.intercom.com/a/apps/_/settings/ios)
+- At the top of file add the following:

 ```Objective-C
 #import "AppDelegate.h"